cdebortoli/JsonManagedObject-Swift/README.md

                 XCTAssertNotNil(completion.attributeValue, "Check attributeKey : \(completion.attributeName)")
             }
         })
-**Warning: An xcode bug creates an error at the fifth call of XCTAssertNotNil with a nil object**
+**Warning: A xcode bug creates an error at the fifth call of XCTAssertNotNil with a nil object**